 ZAP-70 directly affects BCR signalling and migration of malignant B cells via GAB-1

-High expression of ZAP-70 (70-kDa zeta-associated protein) in chronic lymphocytic leukemia (CLL) is associated with enhanced B-cell receptor signalling, migration of CLL cells and worse survival of patients.
+A high expression of ZAP-70 (70-kDa zeta-associated protein) in chronic lymphocytic leukemia (CLL) is associated with enhanced B-cell receptor signalling, migration of CLL cells and worse survival of patients.
 However, the mechanism underlying its function in CLL has not yet been well established.
-For this purpose, we investigated whether ZAP-70 can directly affect any proteins involved in BCR activation and AKT phosphorylation and if any of these proteins can alter migration of B cells.
+For this purpose, we investigated whether ZAP-70 can directly affect any proteins involved in BCR activation and AKT phosphorylation and if any of these proteins can alter the migration of B cells.
 A total of 37 CLL samples were analysed by Western blot for expression of ZAP-70 and other proteins involved in B cell receptor signalling pathway.
 Two samples with ZAP-70 higher expression were stimulated with anti-IgM antibody and co-immunoprecipitated.

-We established that ZAP-70 directly affects expression and function of GAB-1, which is the docking protein involved in B cell receptor signalling.
+We established that ZAP-70 directly affects the expression and function of GAB-1, which is the docking protein involved in B cell receptor signalling.
 We have observed that ZAP-70 high expression in CLL cells positively correlates with the amount of GAB-1 protein (P=0,0003).
-This aberrant expression of GAB-1 may be caused by protection provided by ZAP-70, which binds GAB-1 protein thus preventing its down-regulation.
+This aberrant expression of GAB-1 may be caused by protection provided by ZAP-70, which binds the GAB-1 protein thus preventing its down-regulation.
 Furthermore, the dependence of AKT activation on the amount of GAB-1 protein is significant (P=0,0204).
 In addition, our results indicate that migration potential of MEC-1 cells is significantly reduced after GAB-1 silencing (P=0,0168).
-Taken together, our data indicate that enhanced B cell receptor signalling and AKT activation is caused by aberrant expression of GAB-1 protein in the case of ZAP-70 positive CLL cells.
-We conclude that the migration of malignant B cells into the supportive microenvironment of stroma cells is affected by changes in expression of GAB-1.
+When consolidated, our data indicate that enhanced B cell receptor signalling and AKT activation is caused by aberrant expression of the GAB-1 protein in the case of ZAP-70 positive CLL cells.
+We conclude that the migration of malignant B cells into the supportive microenvironment of stroma cells is affected by changes in the expression of GAB-1.

 3. Katerina Cerna